Sea Kayaking in Moray

 I offer guided trips on the Moray Firth as well as sea kayak coaching and paddle health sessions.
 Everything I offer is underpinned by a philosophy of safe paddling for maximum enjoyment and whole-health benefit.
 I tailor my coaching to ensure that you not only improve your skills technically and tactically, but you gain a real understanding of why it is so good for you.

-Please take a look at my courses for next year and get in touch if you have any questions.
-I can also offer coaching and guiding outside of these dates (and wider afield of course), so please get in touch if you think I can support your paddling.
+I will be updating the site for next year soon but get in touch if you have any questions.
+I can also offer coaching and guiding anytime, so please get in touch if you think I can support your paddling.